fmenozzi/spam-filter/README.md

-This is a simple spam filter using Naive Bayes classification.
+This is a simple spam filter written for my Artificial Intelligence class that uses Naive Bayes classification.

 To run the filter, simply run